Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 Making a Hole Guide

-You will need to pre-punch the holes for your stitches and a hole guide will ensure that the holes in your cover and all your pages are aligned.
+You will need to pre-punch the holes for your stitches.
+A hole guide will ensure that the holes in your cover and all your pages are aligned.

 2. Cut a pieces of scrap paper that is 2 inches wide and as long as the spine of your card or booklet.
 Using a ruler, draw a straight line down the center of your hole guide.